Channels with Input-Correlated Synchronization Errors: Some special cases of our capacity theorems

 For simplicity, we focus on the case where $p(\cdot|x_i,x_{i-1},\dots,x_{i-\ell})$ is supported on $\bits^{\leq a}=\bigcup_{j=0}^a \bits^j$ for some integer $a\geq 1$ and any choice of $x_i,x_{i-1},\dots,x_{i-\ell}$, although our argument below generalizes further.
 We show that our capacity theorems apply to this channel, and so they generalize the corresponding results of~\cite{MDK18}.

-Consider the special channel $Z^\star$ that behaves like $Z$, except that it does not corrupt the first $\ell$ input bits and separately outputs the last $\ell$ input bits.
-We show that $Z$ is admissible with respect to $Z^\star$. \begin{itemize} \item \textbf{\cref{it:ent-bound}:} Since the output associated to the $i$-th input bit has length at most a fixed constant $a$, we have $H(Z^\star(X_1^n))\leq n\cdot(a+1)$.
+Consider the special channel $Z^\star$ that behaves like $Z$, except that it does not corrupt the first $\ell$ input bits and separately outputs the last $\ell$ input bits (in particular, $Z^\star$ is noiseless on inputs $x$ of length at most $\ell$).
+First, we show that $Z^\star$ is well-behaved.
+Then, we show that $Z$ is admissible with respect to $Z^\star$. \begin{itemize} \item \textbf{Bounded Entropy Property (\cref{it:ent-bound}):} Since the output associated to the $i$-th input bit has length at most a fixed constant $a$, we have $H(Z^\star(X_1^n))\leq n\cdot(a+1)$.